 - If the Complainant still believes the Reported Company is non-compliant after the Reported Company responds, the Complainant can request further review by the CCRB via the AGA CCRB Liaison.
+This request must be received within three days of the Reported Company’s response.
 The Complainant can offer any other material relevant to the complaint within seven days of receiving the Reported Company response.
 The Reported Company will also be provided the opportunity to submit any additional documentation for consideration by the CCRB.
 The AGA CCRB Liaison will provide all submitted materials to the CCRB via the process outlined below.

 CCRB Review Process

 - Upon request for further review by the Complainant, the AGA CCRB Liaison will send all materials to the CCRB members for their review.

 - The CCRB will meet, in person or virtually, to evaluate if the sports betting marketing or advertising activity at issue is in violation of the code.